 \subsection{Viewing Mamba as linear attention}

-The attention mechanism is the key to the success of the Transformer architecture.
-Recent works has explored the relationship between Mamba and attention mechanisms, particularly linear attention from different perspectives \cite{Mamba_thu_linear_attention, Mamba2, attention_ssm_rnn}.
-The linear causal attention mechanism can be formalized as:
+The attention mechanism is the key to the success of Transformers.
+Recent works has explored the relationship between Mamba and attention mechanisms particularly the linear attention \cite{Mamba_thu_linear_attention,Mamba2,attention_ssm_rnn}.
+The linear causal attention can be formalized as:

 where $\vq_i$, $\vk_i$, $\vv_i$ are usually interpreted as query, key, value respectively and $a_{ij}$ denotes the attention scores of the $i$-th token to the $j$-th one.
-In attention mechanisms in Transformers, there exists $a_{ij}>0$ for all $j \le i$ and $\sum_{i=1}^{j} a_{ij} = 1$, which can be implemented by Softmax function, or approximated by kernel methods \citep{elu+1, performer}.
+In attention mechanisms in Transformers, there exists $a_{ij}>0$ for all $j \le i$ and $\sum_{i=1}^{j} a_{ij} = 1$, which can be implemented by Softmax function.

-On the other hand, given the input sequence $[\vx_i]_{i=1}^N$ and recalling Eq~(\ref{yssm}), that the output of the SSM module will have the following form when we set $\mH_0 = \mO$ and $\vd = \vzero$:
+On the other hand, given the input sequence $[\vx_i]_{i=1}^N$, the output of the SSM module formulated as Eq~(\ref{yssm}) will have the following form when we set $\mH_0$ and $\vd$ to be zeros: